TTWNO/tait.tech/ideas/index.md

 * A client would allow local options like blocking LAN, kill-switch support, and the ability to change your VPN region based on latest list of servers.
 * The list of servers will be updated manually with `bt update`.

+I love this idea, but unfortunately, Canada has data retention laws that would stop me from protecting the privacy of anyone using a system delivered by me.
+Unless I incorporate in Switzerland or the Seychelles, this is not a viable option.
+Doing the above costs a fair amount in up-front investment that I am not willing to make at this point in time.

 ## 5. 3d printing of Google Maps/OpenStreetMaps data for the visually impaired.

 A larger project, to be sure, but one I think could be of interest.